soulhotel/yor-mc-lite/README.md

 ## Other

-- See a [YT-DLP Tool](https://github.com/soulhotel/yor-ytdlp) (script) for custom outputs, batch installs and easibility
+- See a [YT-DLP Tool](https://github.com/soulhotel/yor-ytdlp) (script) for custom outputs, batch installs and easibility.
 - See [./starterfiles](https://github.com/soulhotel/starterfiles).
-My personal collection of scripts and resources
+My personal collection of scripts and resources.